OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 - Equipped items cannot be manually moved back to the Item Inventory or to a different unit.
 - An item is only unequipped from a unit if the unit is used as a merge ingredient or is defeated in combat.
 In these cases, the salvaged item is sent to the Discard Pile.
 8. Merge System
-[UPDATED] This section has been updated to include merges originating from equipped items.

 Merge Recipes: All valid merge combinations are defined by recipes.

 Temporary Merge (In-Battle): Consumes two temporary GachaBalls and creates a new temporary GachaBall for the current battle only.